 A guide to the “Big Three” of Vietnam

-With dramatic scenery, fascinating culture,warm-heart locals, plus some of the most exotic cuisine on the planet, Vietnam is increasing its”brand name” in global travelers community with an amazing speed these recent years.
+With dramatic scenery, fascinating culture,warm-heart locals, plus some of the most exotic cuisine on the planet, Vietnam is increasing its “brand name” in the global travelers community with an amazing speed these recent years.
 As a country which is rich in both natural and man-made treasures, Vietnam surely has a lot of things to admire and explore.
-So in case, you need a little help in your initial steps on this country, here we recommend what to see and where to stay in the country’s ‘Big Three’ for first-time visitors: Hanoi, Hue, and Ho Chi Minh City.
+So in case, you need a little help in your initial steps in this country, here we recommend what to see and where to stay in the country’s ‘Big Three’ for first-time visitors: Hanoi, Hue, and Ho Chi Minh City.

 From north to south, below we list three big cities, which are also the cultural and political center in Vietnam.